Rheumatoid arthritis

 Other symptoms of RA can include:

-If you have some of these symptoms, see your GP.
+If you are experiencing any of these symptoms, you should see your GP.

 Distinguishing rheumatoid arthritis from osteoarthritis

-RA is a systemic disease, which means that it affects the whole body, including sometimes the heart, eyes, skin, lungs and blood.
-It’s an auto-immune condition – which means the body’s own immune system begins to attack the body.
+Rheumatoid arthritis is a systemic disease, which means that it affects the whole body, including sometimes the heart, eyes, skin, lungs and blood.
+It’s an auto-immune condition – which means the body’s own immune system begins to negatively impact the body.

-Although osteoarthritis can also cause joint pain – including morning stiffness – this usually disappears after half an hour, but in RA it often lasts for many hours.
+Although osteoarthritis can also cause joint pain – including morning stiffness – this usually disappears after half an hour, but in rheumatoid arthritis it often lasts for many hours.

-Patients with RA can wake up in the middle of the night with joint pain and stiffness, often experiencing fatigue and weight loss, which doesn’t happen with osteoarthritis.
+People with rheumatoid arthritis can wake up in the middle of the night with joint pain and stiffness, often experiencing associated fatigue and weight loss, which doesn’t happen with osteoarthritis.

 How common is it?

-According to the NHS, rheumatoid arthritis affects more than 400,000 people in the UK- around 1 per cent of the population.
-It often starts when a person is between 40 and 50 years old and women are 3 times more likely to be affected than men, although it can start at any age and affect men too.
-Rheumatoid arthritis is much less common than osteoarthritis, which affects around 8.5 million people.
+According to the Versus Arthritis, rheumatoid arthritis affects 450,000 people in the UK.3 It often starts when a person is between 30 and 50 years old and women are more likely to be affected than men.4 Rheumatoid arthritis is much less common than osteoarthritis, which affects around 10 million people.5

 What causes rheumatoid arthritis?

-Doctors aren’t certain what causes it, but some experts believe it could be triggered by a virus, infection or an injury.
-Although family history plays a role, it doesn't necessarily follow that you will develop RA if a close relative has the condition.
+Doctors aren’t certain what triggers rheumatoid arthritis, but some experts believe it could be caused by a virus, infection, or an injury.
+Although family history plays a role, it doesn't necessarily follow that you will develop rheumatoid arthritis if a close relative has the condition.

-Because many more women have RA than men, it's possible that hormones may have a role in its development.
-Prolonged use of the oral contraceptive pill may have a protective role, reducing the risk of developing RA, but it may just delay the onset rather than prevent it developing.
+Because many more women have rheumatoid arthritis than men, it's possible that hormones may have a role in its development.
+Prolonged use of the oral contraceptive pill may have a protective role, reducing the risk of developing rheumatoid arthritis, but it may just delay the onset rather than prevent it developing.6

 How is it diagnosed?